dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/README.md

 # Unorganized
 * Increasing the capacity to win.
 Should this be split by domain?
     * People: improving your people.
+        Skill/Will.
     * Process:
+        * Hiring
+        * Sprint / retros?
+        * Postmortems?
+        * Technical design?
+Or do those go under winning?
     * culture:
         * culture is what happens when you are NOT in the room.
 How do you improve culture then?
         * Or is culture the agreed-upon set of norms and